drsound/roon-cloud-setup/README.md

 chmod +x bridge_setup
 ```

-Test the OpenVPN configuration and file access by running OpenVPN in the foreground with increased verbosity.
+Test the OpenVPN configuration and certificate file access by running OpenVPN in the foreground with increased verbosity.
 If no errors are encountered, exit with CTRL-C:
 ```
 openvpn --config client.conf --verb 3
 ```